S&P 500 7,440.75F -0.04% DOW NASDAQ 29,691.75F -0.08% VIX 18.25 -6.12% CRUDE 84.24 +0.00% NAT GAS 3.13 -0.03% GOLD 4,234.70 -0.05%

 How to Use This Data

-Seasonal projection data for Gold reflects how the commodity has historically performed during this specific calendar window across comparable years.
-The consecutive pattern shows a 50.0% win rate, meaning Gold finished higher in exactly half of those historical periods, with an average return of +2.4%.
-The midterm election year pattern tells a different story, with a 33.3% win rate and an average return of -2.3%.
+Seasonal projection data for Gold reflects how the commodity has historically performed during this specific calendar window across multiple years.
+The consecutive pattern shows a 50.0% win rate, meaning Gold finished higher in exactly half of those historical instances, with an average return of +1.7% and a median of +0.5%.

 This information is provided for educational purposes only and does not constitute financial advice, a recommendation, or a solicitation to buy or sell any security.
 Seasonal patterns are based on historical data and do not guarantee future performance.
 All investment decisions carry risk.
 Consult a qualified financial advisor before making investment decisions.